MathWorks-Teaching-Resources/Calculus-Integrals/README.md

 Minimal use of MATLAB syntax is required to complete some of the interactive practice, but it is all reviewed in the scripts themselves as needed.
 If you wish a more complete introduction to MATLAB, you can take
 [MATLAB Onramp](https://www.mathworks.com/learn/tutorials/matlab-onramp.html) – a free two-hour introductory tutorial that teaches the essentials of MATLAB.<br>

+Looking for more?
+Find an issue?
+Have a suggestion?
+Have questions?
+Contact the <a href="mailto:onlineteaching@mathworks.com">MathWorks online teaching team.</a>
 # Details #

 ## FullScripts Folder ##